RedisLabs/redislabs-docs/content/modules/redisgears/jvm/install.md

 ## Install RedisGears and the JVM plugin

-If your cluster uses Redis Enterprise v6.0.12 or later, you only need to download the RedisGears package.
-The JVM plugin installs automatically when you make a `POST` request to the `/v2/modules` REST API endpoint.
+If your cluster uses Redis Enterprise v6.0.12 or later and has internet access, you only need to download the RedisGears package.
+It automatically fetches dependencies like the JVM plugin during online installation.

-After the install is complete, RedisGears will appear in the list of available modules on the **settings** and **create database** pages of the Redis Enterprise admin console.
+Offline installation requires you to manually upload dependencies to the master node.

+To install RedisGears and the JVM plugin:

 1. Download the RedisGears package from the [download center](https://redis.com/redis-enterprise-software/download-center/modules/).

+    {{<note>}}
+For offline installation, you also need to download the packages for RedisGears dependencies.
+    {{</note>}}

-1. Upload the package to a node in the cluster.
+1. Upload the RedisGears package to a node in the cluster.

-1. Add RedisGears to the cluster with a `POST` request to the `/v2/modules` REST API endpoint:
+1. For offline installation only, copy the dependencies to the following directory on the master node: `$modulesdatadir/rg/<version_integer>/deps/`
     ```sh
+    $ cp gears-jvm.linux-centos7-x64.0.1.0.tgz $modulesdatadir/rg/10201/deps/
+    ```

+    {{<note>}}
+Skip this step unless your cluster does not have internet access.
+    {{</note>}}

+1. Add RedisGears to the cluster with a [`POST` request to the `/v2/modules` REST API endpoint]({{<relref "/rs/references/rest-api/requests/modules#post-module-v2">}}):

+    ```sh
     $ curl -k -u "<user>:<password>" -F "module=@/tmp/redisgears.linux-centos7-x64.1.2.1.zip" https://localhost:9443/v2/modules
     ```

+After the install is complete, RedisGears will appear in the list of available modules on the **settings** and **create database** pages of the Redis Enterprise admin console.

 ## Enable RedisGears for a database